AgingInPlace.org keeps our resources free by working as an affiliate partner with some companies mentioned on our site.

 Our team awarded Medical Guardian a 9.57/10 overall rating based on essential and special features, functionality, customer service and the purchasing process.
 We also rated it the best medical alert system for an active lifestylebecause of its lightweight mobile devices and wide protection range for at-home systems.
 It was the second-highest scoring medical alert system on our list of the 11 brands we tested, following front-runner Bay Alarm Medical.

 No charge for cancellation and pro-rated refund

 Five packages available: two at-home and three on-the-go, including the MGMove Smartwatch

-Product quiz to help you find the best device for you
+Product quiz to help find the best device

 Device protection plan costs extra

 Locks you into month-to-month contracts after a three-month minimum commitment